danistrebel/workload-identity-federation/README.md

 This workaround is following the guidance from the auth library maintainers as mentioned in [this comment](https://github.com/googleapis/google-auth-library-python/pull/1556#issuecomment-2259334622).

+## Go

+In the Go implementation we use the Google [externalaccount.NewTokenSource](https://pkg.go.dev/golang.org/x/oauth2@v0.22.0/google/externalaccount#NewTokenSource) function with a custom AWS security credentials supplier.
+An end to end example can be found [here](./go/main.go).

 ## Authenticating the ECS service in GCP IAM

 Most likely you'll want to authenticate the AWS service in GCP via the task role: